Suggested links

 Pleural Mesothelioma Life Expectancy

 Pleural mesothelioma patients have an average life expectancy of 18 months after diagnosis.
-However, many patients go on to live far longer than this average.
+However, this is just an average.
+Many patients go on to live far longer and with a better quality of life thanks to the right treatment and support.

 What Is the Survival Rate of Pleural Mesothelioma?